+We study conflict resolution and peace to learn to identify issues causing conflict and to find an equitable resolution between all parties.
 The peace studies and conflict resolution degree is a type of social science degree that focuses on finding resolutions between arguing or warring parties.
-When taking a look at what peace studies and conflict resolution all about. you’ll find that it covers negotiating terms and treaties to stop ongoing conflict and bring peace to an area.
-A peace studies and conflict resolution degree teaches you how to identify the issue at hand, get to the root of the problem, and bring the heads of the warring factions to the negotiating table to find an equitable resolution.
+When taking a look at what peace studies and conflict resolution are all about. you’ll find that it covers negotiating terms and treaties to stop ongoing conflict and bring peace to an area.
+Peace studies and conflict resolution degree teaches you how to identify the issue at hand, get to the root of the problem, and bring the heads of the warring factions to the negotiating table. to find an equitable resolution.

 What Can You Do With a Peace and Conflict Resolution Studies Degree?

 Earning a conflict resolution and peace studies degree gives you the option to start a career in government, nonprofits, and private organizations.
 You can find work in community organizations that focus on finding resolutions for conflicts between gangs who are at war, or you can work for a non-governmental organization that sends peacemakers to other countries in need of help.

 Furthermore, graduates can use the skills they learn for contract negotiations in a number of industries.
 Conflict resolution and peace studies prepare you to work with two or more parties that are not getting along.
 Your role is to facilitate a peaceful situation and agree on terms.

 A peace and conflict resolution major may find themselves working overseas with tribes who want to declare a truce to working as a union organizer to help employers and labor come to an agreement on a contract.
 There is a value in having an uninvolved third party work on the terms of a conflict and finding ways to resolve issues on both sides.
 Someone who has an aptitude for problem-solving will find peace studies and conflict resolution to be an exciting careers.
 It is always changing and challenging.